okTurtles/group-income/docs/Information-Flow.md

 So you don't need to worry about this for now, it just works 🔮.

 That's all for now!
-Feel free to dive deeply even more in the files mentioned so far and complement this docs with your discoveries.
+Feel free to dive even more deeply in the files mentioned so far and complement these docs with your discoveries.